swapnalikulkarni24/finance-dashboard/README.md

-Financial Dashboard
+# Financial Dashboard
 This is a full-stack web application designed to help users track their income and expenses, visualize financial trends, manage transactions, and export data.
 It provides an intuitive dashboard interface with interactive charts, a sortable and filterable transaction table, and a secure login system.
-Features
+# Features
 •User Authentication: Secure login interface (mocked for demo with pre-filled credentials).
 •Interactive Dashboard:
- Summary Metrics: Overview of total income, total expenses, and net profit.
- Revenue vs. Expenses Trend: Monthly line chart showing financial performance over time.
- Expense Category Breakdown: Pie chart visualizing spending distribution by category.
+ o Summary Metrics: Overview of total income, total expenses, and net profit. o Revenue vs. Expenses Trend: Monthly line chart showing financial performance over time. o Expense Category Breakdown: Pie chart visualizing spending distribution by category.
 •Transaction Management:
- Add new transactions with description, amount, type, category, date, and status.
- View transactions in a paginated table.
- Sort transactions by various columns (description, amount, type, category, date, status).
+ o Add new transactions with description, amount, type, category, date, and status. o View transactions in a paginated table. o Sort transactions by various columns (description, amount, type, category, date, status).
 •Advanced Filtering & Search:
- Filter transactions by category, type, and status.
- Filter transactions by custom date ranges.
- Search transactions by description or category.
- Filter by amount range (min/max).
+ o Filter transactions by category, type, and status. o Filter transactions by custom date ranges. o Search transactions by description or category. o Filter by amount range (min/max).
 •CSV Export: Configure and export filtered transaction data to a CSV file with selected columns.

-Technologies Used
+# Technologies Used
 Frontend
 •React: A JavaScript library for building user interfaces.
 •Material-UI (MUI): A popular React UI framework for beautiful and responsive components.